chipsalliance/Caliptra/doc/Caliptra.md

 3. Caliptra ROM asserts READY\_FOR\_FW wire.
 This is done by writing an internal register.
 This register is also visible to read on the APB interface.
 SoC can choose to poll on this bit instead of using the wire (it is the SoC integration choice).
 4. SoC follows the mailbox protocol and pushes Caliptra FW into the mailbox.
 5. Caliptra’s mailbox HW  asserts an interrupt to the microcontroller after the GO is written, per mailbox protocol.
 See [Mailbox](#mailbox) for specifics.
-6. After Caliptra’s FW is authenticated and loaded into ICCM, microcontroller asserts READY\_FOR\_RTFLOWS wire.
-See the [Caliptra ROM specification](https://github.com/chipsalliance/caliptra-sw/blob/main/rom/dev/README.md) for specific information on security flows that occur within this step (for example, DICE).
+6. After Caliptra’s FW is authenticated and loaded into ICCM, microcontroller runs the firmware and asserts READY\_FOR\_RTFLOWS wire.

 ## Boot Media Integrated

 ### Caliptra FW load flow

-*Figure 12: FW load flow*
+*Figure 13: FW load flow*

 ![](./images/Caliptra_boot_flow4.png)

 1. After the Caliptra microcontroller is out of reset, ROM starts executing and triggers the crypto block to run the UDS decrypt flow.
 2. Caliptra ROM uses the internal SPI peripheral to read from the platform's persistent storage and load the FW.
 Note that SPI is operating in basic functional single-IO mode and at 20 MHz frequency.
-3. After Caliptra’s FW is authenticated and loaded into ICCM, microcontroller asserts READY\_FOR\_RTFLOWS wire.
-See the [Caliptra ROM specification](https://github.com/chipsalliance/caliptra-sw/blob/main/rom/dev/README.md) for specific information about security flows that happen within this step (for example, DICE).
+3. After Caliptra’s FW is authenticated and loaded into ICCM, microcontroller runs the firmware and asserts READY\_FOR\_RTFLOWS wire.

 ### <a id="reset-flow"></a>CPU warm reset or PCIe hot reset flow →  Caliptra IP reset

-*Figure 13: Hardware reset flow*
+*Figure 14: Hardware reset flow*

 ![](./images/Caliptra_boot_flow5.png)